 Upon arrival, the police detectives found her lying in her bed, along with a bottle of barbiturates.
 In most cases that involve the self-administered overdose of sleeping pills, the victim usually experiences cramps in the legs along with vomiting and often ends up in a distorted position.
 Marilyn on the other hand was found in a seemingly comfortable position on her stomach, leading to speculation that the pills were possibly administered by someone else.

 The first autopsy report stated that Marilyn died of overdose caused by the ingestion of sedatives with high amounts of common chemicals, which were found in her blood and liver.
-The case was initially deemed as a suicide owing to the lack of physical struggle, her previous suicidal tendencies and traces of sedatives in her blood.
-However, discrepancies soon began to emerge.
+The case was initially deemed as a suicide due to the lack of physical struggle, her previous suicidal tendencies and traces of sedatives in her blood.
+However, discrepancies soon began to emerge in contrast to the initial cause of death.
 Some forensic professionals pointed out that the lack of barbiturate traces in her intestine or stomach indicated that they were administered rectally through an enema.

 Whether the case was an accidental death, a suicide, a pre-planned event or murder, we may never know the real cause behind the sudden death of this charming icon.
-Dead at the age of 36, Marilyn will be forever remembered by her friends, family and close friends.
+Dead at the young age of 36, Marilyn will be forever remembered by her friends, family, close friends and her adoring fans around the world.

 Get the scoop on more celebrity drama.
 Check out more Celebrity Investigations.